SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

                       Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

->Swish is an one-phase payment method supported by the major Swedish banks.
+>Swish is an one-phase payment instrument supported by the major Swedish banks.
  In the redirect e-commerce scenario, Swedbank Pay performs a payment that the payer confirms using her Swish mobile app.
  The consumer initiates the payment by supplying the Swish registered mobile